Pontevedra: Transport

 There is also a high frequency urban bus service between Pontevedra and Marín, which is located in the metropolitan area of Pontevedra and with which the city forms a virtual urban continuum.

 Pontevedra is well connected by road and rail.
 It sits on the A Coruña-Tui railway and motorway corridor.
 Pontevedra bus station has multiple connections with other cities in Spain, Galicia and abroad.
 Pontevedra railway station is located between the Galician capital Santiago de Compostela (58 km to the north) and the largest Galician municipality, Vigo (30 km to the south).
 Renfe also has a Pontevedra-University railway stop in the city to serve the A Xunqueira university campus and the Monte Porreiro, Tafisa and A Seca neighbourhoods.

-Pontevedra city itself does not have an airport in its municipality but the city is relatively close to the airports of Lavacolla to the north (in the municipality of Santiago de Compostela) and Peinador to the south (in the municipalities of Redondela, Mos and Vigo).
+Pontevedra city itself does not have an airport in its own municipality.
+The nearest airports to the city are the small Vigo-Peinador Airport, located 30.4 km south, Santiago de Compostela-Rosalía de Castro Airport, located 74 km north east, A Coruña Airport, located 129 km to the north of Pontevedra and the most important one and most frequently used, the Porto-Francisco Sá Carneiro Airport, located 160 km to the south.

 A good network of roads and motorways efficiently connects Pontevedra with the other Galician cities, and also with Portugal (55 km to the south), and inland (100 km to the eastern city of Ourense).
 Regular bus lines link Pontevedra with other Galician cities and towns, as well as with Madrid, Porto and Lisbon (among others).

 The AVE high-speed train (in Spanish Tren de alta velocidad, or TAV) reaches Pontevedra and the city is a stop on the "Atlantic Line", running from the northern Galician city of A Coruña to Lisbon (Portugal).
 Likewise, Pontevedra will benefit from the high-speed train connecting Galicia and central Spain.
 That Galician connection will be fully operational in 2022.

 Despite the fact that Pontevedra was once the main Galician port, at present the Pontevedra harbour is only used for recreational purposes, not for cargo or passenger transportation.
 Neighbouring Marín is a major military and commercial harbour 7 km away.
 The Pontevedra marina is close to the old town and the commercial and fishing port of Marín and Ria de Pontevedra, 5 kilometres west of the city centre.